Sleepytale Logo

 The butterflies flew into the air, a sudden cloud of color.

-They whirled around the float and landed all over it, just right, as if a magic breeze had been planning this all day.
+They whirled around the float and landed all over it, sticking to the wet paint, settling on the paper strawberry leaves, tucking into the green stems as if a magic breeze had been planning this all day.

 Mr Reed gave Rosie a thumbs up.